al6x/mongo-model/readme.md

 **Note:**
 Right now I'm looking for Node.JS job, my resume http://petrush.in/about/resume .
 Telecommute, 3 days / week, 2400$.
-If You are in different timezone - it's not a problem, I'll shift my time to match Your time. alexey.petrushin (at) gmail.com
+If You are in different timezone - it's not a problem, I'll shift my time to match Yours. alexey.petrushin (at) gmail.com